Drewpb333/liri-node-app/README.md

 *** song name or movie name would be written here

-Once the user presses enter, a request will be made utilizing the request node package to the specified API.
+Once the user presses enter, a request will be made to the specified API utilizing the request node package.